HorseMa/zephyr/boards/arm/nrf51_estack_ecg/doc/nrf51_estack_ecg.rst

-.. _nrf51_pca10028:
+.. _nrf51_estack_ecg:

-nRF51-PCA10028
+nRF51-ESTACK_ECG
 ##############

 Overview
 ********

-Zephyr applications use the nrf51_pca10028 board configuration to run on the nRF51 Development Kit (PCA10028) hardware.
+Zephyr applications use the nrf51_estack_ecg board configuration to run on the nRF51 Development Kit (ESTACK_ECG) hardware.
 It provides support for the Nordic Semiconductor nRF51822 ARM Cortex-M0 CPU and the following devices:

 * :abbr:`NVIC (Nested Vectored Interrupt Controller)`